Laudenbach Periodontics & Dental Implants

 How long does frenectomy recovery take?

 Initial healing takes about three to five days, during which you may experience minor swelling and soreness.
 Most patients return to work, school, and normal activities within two to three days after the procedure.
 Complete healing of the surgical site occurs over approximately two weeks as new tissue forms.
 You’ll need to avoid hard, crunchy, or spicy foods for the first few days and maintain gentle oral hygiene around the area.
-Your periodontist will schedule a follow-up visit to ensure proper healing.
+Your periodontist will schedule a follow-up visit to confirm proper healing.

 Can a frenectomy fix the gap between my front teeth?